masteranson/masteranson.github.io/KTLucid.markdown

 ### The Devil is in the Details
 ---
 <div align="justify"> Crafting jewelry is long thought only as an art.
 I disagree.
 A beautiful product
-requires both engineering ingenuity and the ability recognize elegance.
+requires both engineering ingenuity and the ability to recognize elegance.
 Today I'll show you how we made the Kent School signet ring.</div>
 <br />